monemcr7/News-react-app/README.md

 ![](http://menamdesign.eb2a.com/news-app/app.png)

-This News App is powered by the GNews , News and The New York Times API and provides users with the latest news articles from around the world.
+This News App is powered by the GNews , NewsAPI and The New York Times API and provides users with the latest news articles from around the world.
 The app offers a user-friendly interface where news articles are organized by categories, allowing users to easily browse and read articles of their interest.

 ## Features